SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 Pinkie Pie, taking the hint, replied in a hushed tone, "Technically me, but she was about to ask too.
 And yes."

-Rainbow asked another question.
 "How long did you wait before you asked her out?"

-Pinkie replied, "A few weeks, but at the end, it was hard not to just blurt it out and kiss her then and there."
+"A few weeks, but at the end, it was hard not to just blurt it out and kiss her then and there."

 Rainbow muttered under her breath, "Tell me about it…" as her eyes flashed to Fluttershy.